arungudelli/angularjswiki/content/angular/angular-exception-no-provider-for-http-error-fix/index.md

 +++
 title = "Angular EXCEPTION: No Provider For Http!
-Error Fix" menuTitle = "No Provider For Http!" description ="To avoid Angular EXCEPTION: No provider for Http! error we need to import HttpClientModule from @angular/common/http." keywords=["angular,exception: no provider for http!,httpclientmodule,httpmodule"] date="2019-01-30T01:01:05+0000" lastmod="2019-01-30T04:58:49+0000"
+Error Fix" subtitle = "Fixing EXCEPTION: No Provider For Http! error" type="post" summary ="To avoid Angular EXCEPTION: No provider for Http! error we need to import HttpClientModule from @angular/common/http." keywords=["angular,exception: no provider for http!,httpclientmodule,httpmodule"] date="2019-01-30T01:01:05+0000" lastmod="2019-01-30T04:58:49+0000"